 Winding into the last days of summer, there is a lot of beautiful late summer color to soak up.
-Round here, there are still remnants of black-eyed susans and purple coneflower, as well as the start of goldenrod and New England aster.
-And we can’t forget the beach, there is still time left to get back to the beach!
+Round here, there are still remnants of black-eyed susans and purple cone flower, as well as the start of goldenrod and New England aster.
 Needless to say, I’d like the transition to fall to be sloowwww.
 And you probably agree if you are heading into the fall yourself.
+Here is a diy twig pumpkin project to try.

 I started with this old scrap piece of wood that was a makeshift shelf from an antique armoire that I sold a while back.
 The new owner didn’t have need for the shelving piece, hence I kept it.